afridi-mussa/Login-auth/README.md

 ## 📌 Project Description

 This project is a **modern login authentication system** built with React and a fake API from [ReqRes](https://reqres.in/).
-It demonstrates a complete authentication flow, including login with JWT tokens, protected routes, and a responsive dashboard with interactive UI components...
+It demonstrates a complete authentication flow, including login with JWT tokens, protected routes, and a responsive dashboard with interactive UI components

 The project is styled with **glassmorphism effects, gradients, and hover animations** to give a professional e-commerce dashboard feel.
 It is fully responsive across desktop, tablet, and mobile devices.